Red Sangria

 Types of Sangria

 Once you get the hang of sangria, playing around with different versions is quite freeing.
 Here’s how I think of it: you can keep adding things until you get to where you want to be.
-So if it’s not sweet enough, add more sweetener.
+So, if it’s not sweet enough, add more sweetener.
 If it’s too boozy, add more sparkling water or soda or fruit juice.
 If it’s too sweet, add some tartness or a little more booze.
 There are no wrong answers in sangria.

 Best Red Wine for Sangria

 The most classic version of sangria is made with red wine, and which one you choose is important.
 Some people advocate for a fruity wine, and some for a dry wine.
-Again, in the end, it’s a matter of taste, and also about how you balance the ingredients and flavors.
+Again, in the end, it’s a matter of taste and also about how you balance the ingredients and flavors.

 Make sure it is a wine you’d like to drink on its own, but don’t spend a lot of money on it.
-Sometimes sangria makers fall under the illusion that all of the add-ins to the drink will mask a lower quality wine, but nope, that won’t be the case, so make sure you like the wine to begin with!
+Sometimes, sangria makers fall under the illusion that all of the add-ins to the drink will mask a lower-quality wine.
+But, nope, that won’t be the case, so make sure you like the wine to begin with!
 Lambrusco (a fizzy red wine meant to be served chilled), Tempranillo, Rioja, San Giovese, Pinot Noir, or Grenache are all good choices.

-Best Liqueurs for Sangria
+The Best Liqueurs or Liquors for Sangria

-Triple sec is a very traditional addition to sangria, and its orange base gives the sangria a citrus flavor.
-Licor 43 is another common liquor added to Spanish sangria, though a little goes a long way.
-This liqueur will impart a vanilla flavor, which you want to keep quite subtle.
-A clear brandy is also often added in addition to the more flavorful liqueurs, but this really has the sole purpose of making the drink more potent.
-Brandy de Jerez is a type of clear Spanish brandy most often used in sangria.
+- Clear brandy is also often added in addition to the more flavorful liqueurs, but this really has the sole purpose of making the drink more potent.
+Add judiciously!
+Brandy de Jerez is a type of Spanish brandy most often used in sangria.

 How to Serve Sangria

 Sangria is most often made and served by the pitcher, though you can certainly order it by the glass in most restaurants that serve it.
 The pitcher is usually made out of glass or terra cotta.
-I always prefer glass when making it at home so I can show off the color and the fruit!
+I always prefer glass when making it at home so I can show off the color of the drink and the fruit!
 Sangria jugs are designed with a pinched spout to prevent the fruit from tumbling out of the pitcher and splashing everywhere.

 There is usually a spoon in the pitcher for stirring the drink to mix it anew before pouring a fresh glass.
 The spoon is also there so you can scoop out some fruit and add it to the individual glasses.